 The devasting loss of independence is often the most cited negative outcome of Low Vision. which comes about due to vision diseases such as glaucoma, macular degeneration, diabetic retinopathy, and other vision conditions.

-Tennessee optometrist, Dr. John Jacobi, is using the latest technology to help his patients regain everyday independence and vision function, allowing them to do the things they love.
+Michigan optometrist, Dr. John Jacobi, is using the latest technology to help his patients regain everyday independence and vision function, allowing them to do the things they love.

 Using miniaturized telescopes that are mounted in glasses to help people who have lost vision from macular degeneration and other eye conditions.